 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children and pets.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Flush any medication that is outdated or no longer needed down the toilet.
-Also, flush any unused mixtures of sodium oxybate and water down the toilet if it is more than 24 hours after preparation.
-Ask your doctor or call the central pharmacy if you have questions about the proper disposal of your medication.
+Pour any remaining medication down the sink if it is more than 24 hours after preparation.
+Ask your doctor or call the central pharmacy if you have questions about the proper disposal of your medication if it is outdated or no longer needed.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org